patrickburke66/DataViz_Final_Project/updates.md

 This push is coming a day late as I was sick for class on the 28th.
 I have worked on my project to get the reactive table to display.
 I am still working and attempting to better format this table as well as try to add a reactive graph into my app.
 At the moment the table works exactly how I want it to apart from the fact it does not display the column names for each variable.

+## March 30

+### Beginning of class

+I have  began to add the bar plot I plan to have demonstrating the values in the table.
+A bar plot is what shows up in the in-game character selector, but it is small and you can not really analyze it other than comparing sizes of bars.
+I have an idea of how I want this graph to be in, using the dataset _before_ I sum the columns, but currently I have still not gotten it to work.